Dushyantgoswami/docs/docs/develop/get-started/run-a-hub-node.md

 The following steps will guide you in configuring and running a Dymension Hub node for local development.

 :::info Note
-Testnet and Mainnet production environments do not require a Dymension Hub node, that is handled by a public network of full nodes.
+Testnet and Mainnet production environments does not require running a Dymension Hub node, that is handled by a public network of full nodes.
 ::::

 #### Step 1: Install Dymension Hub: